Aeroluna/LunaCoopMod/README.md

 yeah.

+- Added `-slim` persistence.
+  - If enabled, will be saved and automatically reenabled when playing again.

+Banks!

 - Added `-test` cheat, combining `-fastbuild`, `-cdr`, `-vision`, `-ally`, `-allysupply`, `-control`, `-pai`, and `-maxsupply`.
 - Added `-maxsupply` cheat, which maxes out supply.
 - Fixed an issue where `-ally` cheat did not allow spending resources for the ally.